Becoming Beloved Community

 Our Team is volunteer-led and operated.
 We consist of 10-15 pastors and lay people from around the Greater KC Region.

-Join the Becoming Beloved Community at the 3rd annual Racial Justice Summit in Kansas City.
-The summit will take place on Saturday, November 1st, from 12:30 to 5:30 and feature guest speaker Rev. William Lamar IV.
-Attendees will participate in various workshops centered around justice and activism in our community.
+The Becoming Beloved Community held its 3rd annual Racial Justice Summit in Kansas City on Saturday, November 1 2025.
+Rev. William Lamar IV. was the honorary speaker, and attendees will participate in various workshops centered around justice and activism in the Greater Kansas City community.

 -